Literary festivals in Oxfordshire and beyond

 The programme will include a wide range of innovative literature and literature-inspired work, creating unique opportunities for audiences to experience high-quality events via an annual festival programme and associated projects.
 This is one festival where everyone is sure to find something that intrigues and excites them.

 Cheltenham Literature Festival 2022

-Established in 1949, The Times Cheltenham Literature Festival is one of the oldest literary events in the world.
+Established in 1949, Cheltenham Literature Festival is one of the oldest literary events in the world.
 For ten days every Autumn, Cheltenham is transformed into a literary lover’s dream as it welcomes over 600 of the world’s finest writers, actors, politicians, poets and opinion formers - to help celebrate the joy of the written word.